Taiwan scrambles jets as 18 Chinese planes buzz during U.S. visit

 With a U.S. presidential election looming in November, Sino-U.S. relations are already under huge strain from a trade war, U.S. digital security concerns and the coronavirus pandemic.

-Taiwan said 18 Chinese aircraft were involved on Friday, far more than in previous such encounters.
+Taiwan said 18 Chinese aircraft were involved on Friday, far more than in previous such encounters and entered its southwest air defense identification zone (ADIZ).

+Combat aircraft from both sides normally avoid passing through the Taiwan Strait midline.

-“ROCAF scrambled fighters, and deployed air defense missile system to monitor the activities.”
+“ROCAF scrambled fighters, and deployed air defence missile system to monitor the activities.”
 The ROCAF, Taiwan’s air force, has scrambled frequently in recent months in response to Chinese intrusions.

+U.S. Secretary of State Mike Pompeo, who has led the Trump administration’s rhetorical offensive against China, accused Beijing of bluster when asked about the Chinese activity.

+“We sent the delegation to a funeral, and the Chinese have apparently responded by military blustering.
+I’ll leave it at that,” he told a news conference on a visit to Guyana.

+In a statement, the Pentagon said it was another example of China using its military as a tool of coercion.

+“The PLA’s aggressive and destabilizing reactions reflect a continued attempt to alter the status quo and rewrite history,” a Pentagon spokesman said, using an acronym for China’s People’s Liberation Army.

-The ministry showed a map of the flight paths of Chinese jets crossing the Taiwan Strait mid-line, which combat aircraft from both sides normally avoid passing through.
+The ministry showed a map of the flight paths of Chinese jets crossing the midline.

-Taiwan’s Liberty Times newspaper said Taiwanese jets had scrambled 17 times over four hours, warning China’s air force to stay away.

-In Beijing, Chinese Defence Ministry spokesman Ren Guoqiang said Friday’s maneuvers, about which he gave no details, involved the People’s Liberation Army’s eastern theater command.
+In Beijing, Chinese Defense Ministry spokesman Ren Guoqiang said Friday’s maneuvers, about which he gave no details, involved the People’s Liberation Army’s eastern theater command.

 “They are a reasonable, necessary action aimed at the current situation in the Taiwan Strait and protecting national sovereignty and territorial integrity,” Ren said.